xhu88/House-Prices-Project/README.md

 ### Correclation Analysis
-* A Correclation Heatmap was generated to highlight relationships among features and their impact on `salesprice`.
+* A correclation heatmap was generated to highlight relationships among features and their impact on `sales price`.

 | **Feature**       | **Correlation** |
 |--------------------|-----------------|